Nikhil2001/Nikhil2001/README.md

 -
 - 👯 I’m looking to collaborate on software projects written in Go or C++
 -
-- 💬 Ask me about 5g, C++ and Programming,Cool Tech,Marvel Movies,Telugu Movies,Popular Sitcoms,Cricket,Functional Medicine
+- 💬 Ask me about 5g, C++ and Programming,Cool Tech
 -
 - 📫 How to reach me: nikhilreddymara@gmail.com [![linkedin][linkedin-badge]][linkedin] [![Twitter][twitter-badge]][Twitter]